 From AI Haters to Creators of Ethical AI Writing Assignments

-Facilitators: Dr. Brett Young and Dr. Jamie Landau
+Facilitators: Dr. Brett Young and Ms. Catherine Bowers

 This learning community is for faculty who are cautious but curious about ethical AI writing-based assignments.